kognise/obsidian-aviation/FAR/Volume 1/A Definitions and general requirements/0005 Safety management systems.md

 \(b\) The certificate holder must maintain records of outputs of safety assurance processes as described in subpart D of this part.
 Such records must be retained for a minimum of 5 years.

-\(c\) The certificate holder must maintain a record of all training provided under §5.91 for each individual.
+\(c\) The certificate holder must maintain a record of all training provided under [[Volume 1/A Definitions and general requirements/0005 Safety management systems.md#§5.91   Competencies and training.|§5.91]] for each individual.
 Such records must be retained for as long as the individual is employed by the certificate holder.

-\(d\) The certificate holder must retain records of all communications provided under §5.93 for a minimum of 24 consecutive calendar months.
+\(d\) The certificate holder must retain records of all communications provided under [[Volume 1/A Definitions and general requirements/0005 Safety management systems.md#§5.93   Safety communication.|§5.93]] for a minimum of 24 consecutive calendar months.

 </div>